 Spring of First year:

-- Decide to write the comprehensive exam
+- Make the final decision to write the comprehensive exam

 Summer between first and second year: